These beadboard ceiling ideas share what it is, different types, pros and cons, materials, maintenance, and where to use beadboard in the house.

 This type of ceiling is made of tongue and groove boards, which means that these boards are constructed with a protruding tongue on one edge and a receiving groove parallel to that edge.

-The use of tongue and groove boards in homes started in the 19th century for walls, flooring, and ceiling.
+Using tongue and groove boards in homes started in the 19th century for walls, flooring, and ceilings.
 You also have the option of just working on a portion/section of the ceiling (like the center!) or going full out and covering the entire ceiling with tongue and groove boards.

-Benefits of a tongue and Groove Beadboard Ceiling:
+Benefits of a tongue and Groove Paneled Overhead:

 • Eye-catchy type of ceiling that can make even your kitchen stand out